bthornton191/adams_vscode/resources/adams_design_functions/top_spots.md

 # Array TOP_SPOTS (Name array, Integer array, Real array)

 Returns a fixed number of the hottest spots in the Body.
-Learn more about TOP_SPOTS function.

 ## Arguments